 When it opened in 1913, the Booth Theater was the second playhouse in New York City to bear the name of Edwin Booth, the great 19th-century Shakespearean actor.
-The original Booth Theater stood at the southeast corner of 23rd Street and Sixth Avenue, built by Edwin Booth himself in 1869.1
+The original Booth Theater stood at the southeast corner of 23rd Street and Sixth Avenue, built by Edwin Booth himself in $1869.\overset{1}{}$

-When Winthrop Ames and the Shuberts built the current Booth Theater, the name was chosen for two reasons: Ames's father had an interest in the original Booth Theater and possessed original artifacts relating to the actor and his stage career; these were assembled and displayed in the new playhouse.2 Perhaps more significantly, Edwin Booth was regarded as the greatest actor of his time, someone who elevated performance and drama to the level of a high art.
+When Winthrop Ames and the Shuberts built the current Booth Theater, the name was chosen for two reasons: Ames's father had an interest in the original Booth Theater and possessed original artifacts relating to the actor and his stage career; these were assembled and displayed in the new playhouse.
+Perhaps more significantly, Edwin Booth was regarded as the greatest actor of his time, someone who elevated performance and drama to the level of a high art.
 Ames was especially interested in furthering innovative and quality drama; to name a theater after the great artist of the stage would be to establish it and legitimize it as a place where such productions could flourish.
 Ames had already launched two similar ventures, with the New Theater (1908) and the Little Theater (1912).

 Ames had seen small theaters both in Europe and America that had proven to be financial as well as artistic successes.
 As methods in stage direction, scenery, and theater design developed and became more refined, so too did the art of acting.
-Whereas acting had formerly been a presentative art relying on rhetorical skills and sweeping exaggerated gestures, towards the end of the 19th century it became a representative art more intent on imitating all the subtleties of real life and expression.3 Playwrights in turn reacted to the changing notions of theater, and theater designs then reinforced the trend towards intimacy.
+Whereas acting had formerly been a presentative art relying on rhetorical skills and sweeping exaggerated gestures, towards the end of the 19th century it became a representative art more intent on imitating all the subtleties of real life and expression.
+3

+Playwrights in turn reacted to the changing notions of theater, and theater designs then reinforced the trend towards intimacy.
 Gertrude Kingston's Little Theater in London and Max Reinhardt's Chamber Theater in Berlin were two of the most renowned "intimate" showcases in Europe, while Maxine Elliott's Theater at West 39th Street in New York City gained a reputation for presenting good quality alternate drama.
 A number of other small houses, many intended for amateur productions, existed in New York prior to Ames's small theaters.
-The Shuberts themselves had erected a series of "bijou playhouses" in the late 19th century, including the Comedy Theater on West 41st Street and the Princess Theater at 29th Street and Broadway.4
+The Shuberts themselves had erected a series of "bijou playhouses" in the late 19th century, including the Comedy Theater on West 41st Street and the Princess Theater at 29th Street and Broadway.

 The Booth was Ames's third theater managing endeavor, and, with the backing of the Shuberts, was his most successful.
 Built as a pendant to the larger Shubert Theater, nonetheless, the Booth reflects Ames's theatrical needs and specifications, both in its scale and decor.
-The theater also responds to its location on Shubert Alley.
+The woodpaneled interior resembled that of the Little Theater, which in turn was based on the designs of European playhouses that Ames had seen during his travels abroad.